barelk/ir_proj/README.md

 		CosineSimilarity Class (CosineSimilarity.py): This class calculates cosine similarity between a query and documents, considering the vector representation of documents.

-		Search Fronted (search_frontend.py): The Flask application serves as the core of the search engine.
+		Search Frontend (search_frontend.py): The Flask application serves as the core of the search engine.
 It handles incoming HTTP requests and returns search results.
                 The application utilizes BM25 and CosineSimilarity classes for search operations.

 		Tokenizer (Tokenizer.py): This module provides tokenization capabilities for text processing.
 It is used for tokenizing queries and document text.